• Christmas Recipes

 For the Steaming Liquid

-• Dried herbs, thyme, Italian seasoning, Herbs de Provence, dill, bay leaves.
+• Dried: dill, thyme, Italian seasoning, or Herbs de Provence

 Chef's Tip: Use what you have to create the steaming liquid.
 Always use lemon, garlic and some herbs, and add the other items if you have them.

 Chef's Tip: How to buy salmon.
-Tell the fishmonger what you want.
-Don't just take what ever they want to give you (especially at today's prices).
-I prefer center cut pieces that are thicker and more even versus tail pieces.
-If what's in the case doesn't look good, ask if they have any more they can cut for you.
+Don't be shy at the fish counter-tell the fishmonger exactly what you want.
+Don't just take whatever they hand you (especially at today's prices).
+I always ask for center-cut salmon fillets.
+They're thicker, more even, and cook more consistently than thinner tail pieces.
+If what's in the case looks tired (not great), ask if they have any more in the back they can cut fresh for you.
+It's absolutely okay to be choosy-you're the customer.
 For the best choices in salmon, check out this salmon buying guide.

 Removing pin bones from raw salmon with pliers.